curriculeon/bash.console-overview/README.md

 #### Part 14 - Fetching Command History
-* Execute `history` to display the list of all the commands that have been executing in this terminal instance.
+* Execute `history` to display the list of all the commands that have been executed in this terminal instance.
 * Execute `history > submission.txt` to _pipe_ the output of the `history` command to a file named `submission.txt`
     * _piping_ is a mechanism for injecting data from one place to another
 * Execute `cat submission.txt` to verify that the `submission.txt` file contains the expected contents.